 The Senate Resolution introduced by Kane and others designates August 31, 2025, as "Overdose Awareness Day" in Pennsylvania.
 This initiative aims to raise awareness about the growing epidemic of drug addiction and its devastating consequences, including the alarming number of overdose deaths.
 In 2023, Pennsylvania reported 3,937 drug overdose fatalities, highlighting the urgent need for public recognition and action.
 The resolution emphasizes the emotional and economic toll of drug addiction on individuals, families, and communities, and seeks to reduce the stigma associated with drug-related deaths.

-In addition to designating the day, the resolution calls for the Governor to order flags to be flown at half-staff and to issue a proclamation encouraging public officials and residents to observe "Overdose Awareness Day" through appropriate activities and programs.
-This recognition serves to affirm the value of individuals affected by substance use and to promote the message that overdose deaths are preventable.
+In addition to raising awareness, the resolution calls for the Governor to order flags to be flown at half-staff and to issue a proclamation encouraging public officials and residents to observe the day with appropriate activities and programs.
+By designating this day, the Senate aims to convey a message of support to those affected by substance use and to promote the understanding that overdose deaths are preventable.